Crossing the Conversational Chasm: A Primer on Natural Language Processing for Multilingual Task-Oriented Dialogue Systems: Conclusion

 \section{Conclusion}

 Enabling machines to converse similarly to humans is one of the central goals of AI.
 Achieving this in a multitude of the world's languages is an even more ambitious challenge.
-In this work, we have presented an overview of the current efforts, including the state-of-the-art methods and available datasets, and future directions concerning multilingual task-oriented dialogue (\tod) systems.
+In this work, we have presented an overview of the current challenges and efforts, including the state-of-the-art methods and available datasets, and future directions concerning multilingual task-oriented dialogue (\tod) systems.
 In light of this survey, we can now attempt to answer the questions first posed in \S\ref{sec: introduciton} as follows:

-(\textbf{A1}) The availability of multilingual \tod \textbf{datasets} is scarce, especially for NLG and end-to-end dialogue.
+(\textbf{A1}) Despite gaining much more traction recently, the availability of multilingual \tod \textbf{datasets} is still scarce, especially for NLG and end-to-end dialogue.
 While NLU is better documented, the datasets dedicated to this task often lack typological diversity in their language sample and idiomacity in their conversations (i.e., by avoiding `translationese' and cultural biases). (\textbf{A2}) Given the paucity of multilingual \tod data, the most established \textbf{methods} include model transfer based on massively multilingual encoders and translation-based transfer (especially for NLG).
-Moreover, based on our experimental findings in \tod NLU, we identify multi-source transfer and few-shot fine-tuning as two promising solutions to substantially boost performance. (\textbf{A3}) Multilingual \tod can borrow from other \textbf{related fields} of NLP the well-oiled `machinery' tried and tested to alleviate resource-poor setting.
-In particular, strategies to extend the language coverage of massively multilingual encoders, unsupervised domain adaptation, data augmentation, meta learning, and conditional generation may prove essential to extend the reach of multilingual \tod systems. (\textbf{A4}) The \textbf{future challenges} of multilingual \tod include (but are not limited to): i) the generation of fluent text in morphologically complex languages and code-switching scenarios; ii) the refinement of strategies to collect expensive human-centred evaluation; iii) a tighter integration of speech-based and text-based modules, as recent unsupervised learning techniques hold promise to enable ASR and TTS for a plethora of (resource-poor) languages.
+Moreover, based on our experimental findings in \tod NLU, we identify multi-source transfer and few-shot fine-tuning as two promising solutions to substantially boost performance. (\textbf{A3}) While it should remain aware of major (dis)similarities, multilingual \tod can and should borrow from other \textbf{related fields} of NLP the well-oiled `machinery' tried and tested to alleviate resource-poor settings.
+In particular, strategies to extend the language coverage of massively multilingual encoders, unsupervised domain adaptation, data augmentation, meta learning, and conditional generation may prove essential to extend the reach of multilingual \tod systems. (\textbf{A4}) The \textbf{future challenges} of multilingual \tod include (but are not limited to): i) the generation of fluent text in morphologically complex languages and code-switching scenarios; ii) the refinement of strategies to collect expensive annotated data and enable human-centred evaluation protocols; iii) a tighter integration of speech-based and text-based modules, as recent unsupervised learning techniques hold promise to enable ASR and TTS for a plethora of (resource-poor) languages.

 With these findings, we aim to inspire more work in these important areas.
 In the long run, we hope that our overview will contribute to foster and guide future developments in \tod towards truly multilingual and inclusive conversational AI.